icinganalysis/icinganalysis.github.io/content/app_c_figures.md

 However, none of the other LWC values at 17.4 nmi had the adjustment.

-The 0.59 value appears to have not propagated to further publications, as the later AC 20-73A Figure E-1 shows the value as 0.60 .
+The 0.59 value appears to have not propagated to further publications, as the later AC 20-73A Figure E-1 shows the value as 0.60.

-Jeck was very familiar with AC 20-73A and NACA-TN-1855 and cites them many times in his works.
+Jeck was very familiar with AC 20-73A (and the prior AC 20-73) and NACA-TN-1855 and cites them many times in his works.
 I am surprised that this small error exists as either a typo, or an unexplained adjustment.

 ## What about spreadsheets?